tshepang/blog-movies/content/movies/Warrior (2011).rst

-The two toughest guys, the brother and the Russian guy, are scary as fuck...
-I would not try.
+The two toughest guys, the brother and the Russian guy, are scary as fuck.
 The military back-story felt a little tired, and if anything, just made the movie longer.
 It was done quite well though, so am not complaining (much).